JKamlah/escriptorium_python_connector/README.md

 The escriptorium_connector package aims to provide a more or less fool-proof interface to the eScriptorium REST API.
 The main goal has bee to take the guess work out of what should be sent to the API in POST/PUT requests and to make very clear what one should expect to get back from a GET request.
 It also aims to ease introduction to the API by providing hard-coded access to all the endpoints the API provides, which might not be immediately accessible by other means.

 Part of the user convenience this package provides is a set of data transfer objects (DTOs) mentioned above, which take the guesswork out of API POST/PUT requests.
 These are available in the `src/escriptorium_connector/dtos` folder, make use of [Pydantic](https://pydantic-docs.helpmanual.io) for (de)serialization, and should all be exposed only from the `dtos` package module `src/escriptorium_connector/dtos/__init__.py` not the root level.
+A tentative, automated dump of the latest eScriptorium DTOs from the Django DRF is found in the file `./src/escriptorium_connector/dtos/escriptorium_schema.py`, sometimes the info there is helpful, other times it is not.

 The connector itself, `src/escriptorium_connector/connector.py`,provides high level functionality on top of some lower level actions.
 The class it provides, `EscriptoriumConnector`, takes care of acquiring the needed JWTs and cookies from an eScriptorium web server and needs only to be provided with the server URL, a username, and a password.
 The `EscriptoriumConnector` creates a special requests `http` instance that takes care of retries on 500 errors and some other niceties for error reporting (see the error classes in `src/escriptorium_connector/connector_errors.py`).
 It maintains its own HTTP session and uses websockets to listen for the completion of requests that return immediately from the server, but then notify the user later via websocket/email that the requested action has completed.